zromick/MailManager/README.md

 # Mail Manager

-Problem: Clients need to be reminded to update information that may have caused issues with getting mail sent out to them.
+Problem: Clients with pending issues will not get their mail sent to them.

-Solution: A Python-based monorepo designed to poll for status changes (example: Have you updated that piece of information?) and send email updates (based on PENDING or COMPLETE status).
+Solution: Email clients on an interval about pending issues until all issues are marked as complete.

+Technologies used: Python, FastAPI, SQLite, SendGrid, React, TypeScript, MUI

 ## What You'll See:
 - Watch the notifier terminal (PORT 8001) to see updates second by second.